 My Next Travel Destination:

-I am planning for my next trip to Vietnam/Thailand with a 21-hour layover in Hong Kong.
-I am excited for my trip, but hate long flights.
+I am planning for my next trip to Vietnam/Thailand with a 22-hour layover in Hong Kong.
+I am excited about my trip but hate long flights.
 I have to come up with more ways to make the flight more enjoyable.

 What are some ways you have done to make your flight more enjoyable?